San Diego Juvenile Detention Sexual Abuse Lawsuits

 Compensation often reflects the lasting impact of abuse, including post-traumatic stress disorder (PTSD), depression, educational setbacks, or reduced earning capacity.
 Survivors can seek damages for ongoing therapy, psychological harm, and lost opportunities tied directly to the abuse.

-Every sexual abuse case is different, and settlement amounts can vary widely based on the facts, evidence, and long-term impact.
+Every case is different, and settlement amounts can vary widely based on the facts, evidence, and long-term impact.
 The figures below reflect general patterns seen in similar civil lawsuits—they are not guarantees of what any specific case will recover.

 - Cases with limited or indirect evidence: $100,000–$500,000